dargueso/PGWERA5WRF/README.md

 3. Finally, interpolate the ensemble means to ERA5 pressure levels using [Interpolate_CMIP6_Annual_cycle-CC_pinterp.py](Interpolate_CMIP6_Annual_cycle-CC_pinterp.py)

 This script needs a sample ERA5 netcdf data to get the plevs.
-We created it from a grib file downloaded from ECMWF and converted to netCDF using [grib2netcdf.py](grib2netcdf.py), from which the pressure levels are then extracted using:
+We created it from a grib file downloaded from ECMWF (see [Download ERA5](#download-era5)) and converted to netCDF using [grib2netcdf.py](grib2netcdf.py), from which the pressure levels are then extracted using:

         ncks -v plev era5_daily_pl_20120101.nc era5_plev.nc

 The resulting file is provided here [era5_plev.nc](era5_plev.nc)

+## Merge ERA5 and CMIP5 anomalies into single WRF-intermediate files

+In this section we combine ERA5 data and the CMIP6 Climate Change Signal to create the PGW WRF-intermediate files.
+We use a fortran routine from Python to write the FORTRAN WRF-intermediate files.

+1. We need to convert the Fortran routine [outputInter.f90](outputInter.f90) to a Python module using f2py:

+        f2py -c -m outputInter outputInter.f90 -DF2PY_REPORT_ON_ARRAY_COPY=1000000
+2. Rename mv outputInter.[cpython-37m-x86_64-linux-gnu].so to outputInter.so